- Professor of Writing Studies; Faculty Director

 - Girvetz 1325

-Leslie Hammer teaches Writing 1, Writing 2, Writing 50, Business and Administrative Writing (107B), Writing for Chicana/o Studies (109CS), Writing for the Humanities (109HU), Writing for the Social Sciences (109SS), and the ACE sequence.
+Leslie Hammer teaches Writing 1, Writing 2, Writing for Cultural Rhetoric (Wr.
+105CR), Writing for Chicanx Studies (109CS), Writing for the Humanities (109HU), Writing for the Social Sciences (109SS), and the ACE sequence.
 She received her Ph.D. in Literature from UC San Diego.
-Her areas of specialization include sentimentalism, nineteenth-century US literature, multi-ethnic US literature, US women's writings, autobiography studies, gender studies, and composition studies.
+Her areas of specialization include nineteenth-century US Literature, multi-ethnic US literature, US women's writing, transnational literature, and autobiography studies.
+She is the Chair of the ACE Program and Writing 1 Committee.

 - Girvetz 1322